Bibisha06/KubeDoo/README.md

 ## Project Overview

-DreamOps is an intelligent AI-powered incident response and infrastructure management platform that automates on-call duties using Claude AI and Model Context Protocol (MCP) integrations.
+KubeDoo is an intelligent AI-powered incident response and infrastructure management platform that automates on-call duties using Claude AI and Model Context Protocol (MCP) integrations.

 ### Key Features